ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step3.md

 That environment specific configuration to get the containerised Customer Order Services application to work on our ICP environment for this tutorial and to connect out to an on-premise LDAP server is now stored in these two files: [remote_orderdb.env](tutorialConfigFiles/orderdb.env) and [ldap.env](tutorialConfigFiles/ldap.env).

-These files are located in our machine at `/home/skytap/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles`
+These files are located in our machine at _/home/skytap/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles_

 However, the port ICP exposes for our DB2 deployment changes from one deployment to another.
-As a result, we can't set it beforehand for this tutorial and we need to specify the appropriate NodePort for our DB2 deployment in the `remote_orderdb.env` file manually (same way we have already done in this tutorial when we ran the application locally outside of any container where we had to set appropriate NodePort straight into the `server.env`).
+As a result, we can't set it beforehand for this tutorial and we need to specify the appropriate NodePort for our DB2 deployment in the **remote_orderdb.env** file manually (same way we have already done in this tutorial when we ran the application locally outside of any container where we had to set appropriate NodePort straight into the **server.env**).

-The DB2 NodePort value that ICP exposes can be acquired via the `kubectl get services` command:
+The DB2 NodePort value that ICP exposes can be acquired via executing the `kubectl get services` command on [a terminal window](troubleshooting.md#open-the-terminal):

    ![Orderdb](/static/imgs/toLiberty/Source85.png)

-Update the `remote_orderdb.env` file by replacing the string **REPLACE_WITH_NODEPORT** with the NodePort value from above (30494 in our example):
+Update the **remote_orderdb.env** file by replacing the string **REPLACE_WITH_NODEPORT** with the NodePort value from above (30494 in our example).
+On [a terminal window](troubleshooting.md#open-the-terminal), execute:

-   1. On a terminal window: `gedit /home/skytap/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/remote_orderdb.env`
+   1. `gedit /home/skytap/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/remote_orderdb.env`

    2. Change `REPLACE_WITH_NODEPORT` with the correct NodePort above explained.

    3. Save & close.

 **IMPORTANT:** The above files are configured to work with this tutorial default values.
 If you decided to use any different value than the default ones throughout this tutorial, please update the aforementioned files accordingly.

-Finally, to run the docker image, execute the following on a terminal window:
+Finally, to run the docker image, execute the following on [a terminal window](troubleshooting.md#open-the-terminal):

 ```
 docker run --name customer-order-services \